 |

-The four pin-wheels always make a single step on each key-press and they
+All stepping rotors make a single step on each key-press, and they

-This in turn pushes down a metal arm that disables the wheel
+This in turn pushes down a metal arm that disables the stepping of the

-Movement of all wheels is controlled by a single axle mounted to the rear
+Movement of all rotors is controlled by a single axle located behind

-of a series of cams on that axle, much like the camshaft of a car engine.
+of a series of cams on this axle, much like the camshaft of a car engine.

 The illustration above shows the stepping mechanism viewed from the top of the

-machine, after removing all wheels.
+machine, after removing all rotors.
 The camshaft (C) is towards the top of the drawing.

-The position of the cams also controls the stepping direction of each wheel.
+The positions of the cams also control the stepping direction of each rotor.

 It is clearly visible in the drawing above that the position of the stepping arms

-of code wheels 2 and 4 is different from the rest.
+of cipher rotors 2 and 4 is different from the rest.

-The pin-wheels can be reset to their neutral position (00) by pusing a lever (R)
+The stepping rotors can be reset to their neutral position (00) by pusing a lever (R)

 to the rear and using the crank (inserted at the right of the machine) until all

-four wheels have stopped.
+four rotors have stopped.
 This process is called zeroizing.

 Pressing (R) in fact rotates the zeroize axle (Z) by several degrees.